 On top of his endeavors, Diramore attempted to preserve and promote Myanmar Traditional Music.
 In 2013, he began a project named “Beauty of Tradition” in which a hundred of Myanmar Traditional songs were researched, organized and rerecorded.
 Then he cooperated with the Japanese Music Production Company, Airplane Label, and released three Myanmar Traditional Music albums in Japan during 2014 and 2015, under the name “Beauty of Tradition”.
 However, it was assumed that collecting only a hundred songs would not be enough in preserving Myanmar Traditional Music.
 Therefore, the project was broadened into a collection of 1,000 Myanmar Traditional songs and renamed as “Gita Yadana”.
 The aim of this project is to build a massive interactive archive where a thousand of old and rare Myanmar Traditional songs with high-resolution audio can be easily observed.
 Each song in the project was researched, organized, and rerecorded with the help of veteran traditional musicians around the country and of the Japanese audio engineer, Hiroshi Iguchi.
 The project was made up of seven categories, namely: Maha Gita (Classical Music), Kar La Paw (Traditional Contemporary Music), Thabin Gita (Dramatic Music), Myanmar Hsaing (Traditional Ensemble), Kyay Let Gita (Folk Music), Nat Chin (Spiritual Music), and Let Swam Pya (Instrumental Solos).
 The project was planned to release into nine volumes.
 In 2018, “Gita Yadana” was launched, and the very first volume of the project was released on both international and local streaming sites like Spotify, MMN and JOOX.
 Until the end of 2019, five volumes under the name “Gita Yadana” had been released.

 Being a teacher and a musician, Diramore never hesitates to share knowledge of music every chance he gets.
-He used to make contributions to numerous local workshops, seminars, and classes of government agencies as well as private schools like ILBC, Yangon Music School, MMDC, etc. On the one hand, Diramore is currently performing his duties as a Prorector at National University of Arts and Culture (Mandalay).
-On the other hand, he is still working on as a composer, singer, music director, and music producer.
+He used to make contributions to numerous local workshops, seminars, and classes of government agencies as well as private schools like ILBC, Yangon Music School, MMDC, etc. On the other hand, he is still working on as a composer, singer, music director, and music producer.

 Diramore married to May Htoo in 2008.
 They are now parents of three children.